matthgyver/AndroidThermostat/README.md

 ## MatthGyver update

 Migrate project from Eclipse to AndroidStudio.<br>
-My modifications is compatible with Android 4+ (tested on Nexus / KitKat)
+My modifications are compatible with Android 4+ (tested on Nexus / KitKat)

 Now it is not necessary to activate the USB debug mode.<br>
 Weather are updated with last Openweathermap API.